 At D’Eyncourt we are working hard to provide a high-quality computing education that equips pupils to understand and change the world through logical thinking and creativity, including by making links with mathematics, science, and design and technology.
 We also promote a strong online safety message and enable children to stay safe when using technology.

 The core of computing is computer science, in which pupils are taught the principles of information and computation, and how digital systems work.
 Computing equips pupils to use information technology to create programs, systems and a range of media.
 It also ensures that pupils become digitally literate “able to use, and express themselves and develop their ideas through, information and communication technology” at a level suitable for the future workplace and as active participants in a digital world.

-Over the past year we have invested heavily in infrastructure and technology to ensure that all pupils can meet the aims of the new curriculum for computing and more.
-Our computer club at school have won awards for their digital work in 2014 and we are aiming to increase this across the school in future.
-Our brand new website provides pupils with a portal to share their work and will develop over time to help pupils improve other key computing skills.
+Over the past few years we have invested heavily in infrastructure and technology to ensure that all pupils can meet the aims of the new curriculum for computing and more.

 The new national curriculum for computing aims to ensure that all pupils: